syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## Image Customization

-The image can be customized by its show icon, image source, image width, image alignment and shadow effect.
+The image can be customized by its show icon, image source, image width and image alignment.

 ### ShowIcon